rose-collectionservices/collection-services-manual/07-RESTRICTION AND SEPARATION/readme.md

 When materials have been designated as restricted, Collection Services will:

 * Physically isolate restricted documents from the rest of the collection and clearly label the boxes as restricted; * Create access copies and surrogates for fragile material when possible;
 * Describe the restricted items as fully as possible in the finding aid, including container lists and appropriate narrative description.
-In cases where the donor may not want information about restrictions to be made public, describe the material as normal and [redact] (<https://emory.app.box.com/file/195790907452> "https://emory.app.box.com/file/195790907452") it in the EAD finding aid;
+In cases where the donor may not want information about restrictions to be made public, describe the material as normal and [redact](<https://emory.app.box.com/file/195790907452> "https://emory.app.box.com/file/195790907452") it in the EAD finding aid;
-* Include the types of records that are restricted, the reason for the restriction, and the date of expiration in [Restrictions on Access] (/05-DESCRIPTION) notes;
+* Include the types of records that are restricted, the reason for the restriction, and the date of expiration in [Restrictions on Access](/05-DESCRIPTION#516%20restrictions%20on%20access) notes;
 * Fully document restrictions via deeds of gift/sale, correspondence, memos, etc., in the permanent collection file.

 ## 7.2 Redacted Material